-What To Serve with These Stuffed Shells:
+What to Serve with These Stuffed Shells:

 - These shells are very hearty, so I recommend serving them with steamed or roasted vegetables, or a side salad.
 Give this Charred Lemon Broccoli a try.

-For more pasta recipes, please give these a try:
+And, for more pasta recipes, please give these a try:

 - Tomato Basil Chicken Pasta